Technologicat/unpythonic/README.md

 assert outer_result == ((1, 2), (2, 4), (3, 6))
 ```

+If you feel the trailing commas ruin the aesthetics, see ``unpythonic.misc.pack``.

 #### ``break``

 The main way to exit an FP loop (also early) is, at any time, to just ``return`` the final result normally.